Pavel-Aleksandrovich/NotesFocusStart2022/README.md

 # Notes
-Application for saving note or task
+Application for watching list of notes or tasks

 ## Features
 - List notes